-If you’re ready to harness the power of numbers to improve your shop but haven’t installed Google Analytics yet, don’t wait any longer!
+If you’re ready to harness the power of numbers to optimize your Etsy shop but haven’t installed Google Analytics yet, don’t wait any longer!

-Here are my instructions for setting up your Account the right way, with up to date steps and screenshots.
+Here are my instructions for connecting Google Analytics the right way, with up-to-date steps and screenshots.

 If you’ve hung around here for a while, you’ll have heard a little about UTM Campaign Tags.
 They are the magic ingredient for making sure that visits from Instagram, Pinterest and anywhere else show up in your Google Analytics reports correctly.

 Why doesn’t this happen right in the first place??